ctranoris/forgestore/src/doc/index.md

 All requests should be to the repo of the webservice.
 For example if you have context path /fsapi for the webservice then put the full path as /fsapi/services/api/repo

-The following examples are against the  API endpoind http://localhost:13000/fsapi/services/api/repo/
+The following examples are against the  API endpoint http://localhost:13000/fsapi/services/api/repo/

 Authenticate, Create Session